osresearch/sparktime/README.md

 Demo 1
 ---
 Just flashes the blue LED on the board at 1 Hz.
-Find out your core name with the `list` command and then call the flash command on that name:
+You can do this through the IDE, or on the command line.
+For the command line, find out your core name with the `list` command and then call the `flash` command on that name:

     spark list
     spark flash CORE_NAME demo1